shonore/mern-marketplace/README.md

-# MERN - Simple Setup Check
+# MERN - Marketplace Web App

 A simple application with Webpack, Babel, and Nodemon configuration to check development environment setup for React-Node-Express-MongoDB based web application development.